diatomicC/Mype_CSCI3100/README.md

 Mype is a dynamic e-commerce marketplace designed to connect creators (sellers) with consumers.
 This platform supports a variety of categories including IT, Marketing, Business, Art, and Journalism, and integrates features like AI-powered recommendations and a custom currency system for transactions.

 ## Technologies
-- **Frontend:** React Native for a responsive and interactive user interface.
+- **Frontend:** React for a responsive and interactive user interface.
 - **Backend:** Firebase, providing a real-time database solution for efficient back-end management.
 - **UI Design:** Figma and Canva are used to design the UI, implemented with React.js and Material-UI.